aleffert/snaps/README.md

 ### Fetch using Submodules

-You can also just add Dials as a submodule directly:
+You can also just add Snaps as a submodule directly:
 ```
-git submodule add Libraries/Dials git@github.com:aleffert/dials.git
+git submodule add Libraries/Snaps git@github.com:aleffert/snaps.git
 ```

 ### Configuring Snaps in your project